The Voyage of Errors: Workplace Misconduct Policies That Could Make Shakespeare Blush

 Policies that encourage employees to report unethical behavior without fear of retaliation.

-HR’s Esoteric Weapon: Self-Deprecating Today’s Tech News
+HR’s Secret Weapon: Self-Deprecating Today’s Tech News

 HR professionals often find themselves in the crossfire of workplace conflicts.
-Despite the seriousness of their role, a little awareness goes a long way.
+Despite the seriousness of their role, a little humor goes a long way.
 Consider this: HR might be viewed as the “office police,” but they’re also the glue holding everything together.

 - “Oh, HR again?”